-Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Finland (FIN) (Last updated: 29-Apr-2020) The Finnish government declared a state of emergency.
+Last update Confinement & Lockdown Travel Bans & Restrictions Cancellation of public events/Closure of public places Obligatory shut-down of economic activities Health system measures Public sector subsidies to businesses Public sector loans or capital injections to businesses Support to firms Finland (7-May-2020 (Last updated: 07-May-2020) The Finnish government declared a state of emergency.
 As of 18 March, stringent containment measures applied at the national level for one month.
 On 27 March, the Uusimaa region was quarantined from the rest of the country for three weeks, with exceptions for essential commuting and other work-related travel.
 On 15 April, the government lifted the quarantine in the Uusimaa region.
+The government plans to gradually lift the restrictions from June 1.
 From 19 March, passenger traffic has been restricted at the Finnish external borders, but Finnish citizens are allowed to return home.
 Those returning should undertake a mandatory two-week quarantine.
 From 27 March, airport arrivals have been quarantined (details not announced yet).
 On 8 April, the government recommended that all shipping companies suspend the sales of tickets to passengers travelling to Finland from Germany, Estonai and Sweden between 11 April and 13 May.
 The recommendation does not apply to cargo transport.
 On 19 March, some public services (e.g. museums) were closed, and non-public sector service providers encouraged to follow suit.
 Public gatherings of more than 10 people were banned.
 Visiting elderly homes as well as care homes was forbidden.
 The limitations do not apply to essential services, such as grocery stores and pharmacies.
 On 24 March, cafés and restaurants were shut down except for takeaway services.
 The restrictions will stay in effect until 31 May 2020.
-The limitations do not apply to essential services, such as grocery stores and pharmacies. i) Spending on health care to cover expenses related to the coronavirus such as. healthcare resources and equipment purchases (EUR 691 million) ii) Other expenditure increases arising from the coronavirus situation (EUR 444 million) A raft of emergency measures was adopted to safeguard medicines and medical supplies.
-The sale of medical supplies and pharmaceuticals used in the public health-care system is restricted and municipalities are no longer obliged to provide timely non-emergency care (until 13 April).
-Local governments have increased health spending, at least 25% of which will be covered by the central government. i) Grants to enterprises provided by Business Finland and ELY Centres during disruptions; ii) Supporting the liquidity of self-employed persons; iii) Support for agricultural enterprises; and iv) Estimated increase in Finnvera's guarantee losses Injecting capital into Finnish Industry Investment for the setting up of a new stability programme (EUR 0.15 billion)
+The limitations do not apply to essential services, such as grocery stores and pharmacies. i) Spending on health care to cover expenses related to the coronavirus such as. healthcare resources and equipment purchases (EUR 691 million) ii) Other expenditure increases arising from the coronavirus situation (EUR 444 million) i) Grants to enterprises provided by Business Finland and ELY Centres during disruptions; ii) Supporting the liquidity of self-employed persons; iii) Support for agricultural enterprises; iv) Estimated increase in Finnvera's guarantee losses; and iiv) Support for restaurant industry.
+Injecting capital into Finnish Industry Investment for the setting up of a new stability programme (EUR 0.15 billion)